StackVista/stackstate-process-agent/README.md

 ## Working with the datadog dependency

-The `prebuild-datadog-agent'sh` script is in charge of prebuilding artifacts for the main build.
+The `prebuild-datadog-agent.sh` script is in charge of prebuilding artifacts for the main build.
 See --help there.

 ### Working against a local copy